-What are some of the warning signs?
+What are some warning signs?

-- Promises of big profits with a low risk of losing money, which is almost impossible. - They contact you first, uninvited, to sell their investment; cold-calling this way is illegal in New Zealand. - You're told the investment is for "a select few" or "limited time only", to pressure you. - They don't like to provide written records of your investments or make contact by email. - You're asked to pay by wire service, credit card or foreign bank, or into a NZ bank account with a different name. - They are not on the Financial Service Providers Register.
+- Promises of big profits with a low risk of losing money, which is almost impossible. - They contact you first, uninvited, to sell their investment; cold-calling this way is illegal in NZ. - You're told the investment is for "a select few" or "limited time only", to pressure you. - They don't like to contact you by email or provide written records of your investment. - You're asked to pay by wire service, credit card or foreign bank, or into a NZ bank account with a different name. - They are not on the Financial Service Providers Register.